After the accident/injury, what next?

 -

-Each brain injury is a unique event with a unique set of effects, there are some common difficulties arising from severe head trauma, including:
+Each brain injury is a unique event with its own set of effects, there are some common difficulties arising from severe head trauma, including:

 - Headaches;